OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 #### Extra data

-Some coins (e.g., Zcash) contain data at the end of transaction serialization that Trezor does not understand.
+Some coins (e.g., Zcash) contain data at the end of transaction serialization that Onekey does not understand.
 The host must indicate the length of this extra data in the field `extra_data_len`.

-To figure out which is the extra data, the host must parse the serialized previous transaction up to the last field understood by Trezor.
+To figure out which is the extra data, the host must parse the serialized previous transaction up to the last field understood by Onekey.
 In case of Zcash, that is:

 * version + version group ID
 * number of inputs, and every input